mmccarn/sophos/README.md

 #### create a secure directory on your Ubuntu server

-This folder will contain a script with your firewall's API password in plain text, and will also briefly contain a copy of your server's private key.
+This folder will contain a script with your firewall's API password in plain text.

 Create the folder and set the permissions to '700' (as used by certbot for /etc/letsencrypt/accounts):